amidaware/trmm-docs/docs/using_chatgpt.md

 # Using ChatGPT to write scripts for use with Tactical RMM

 To streamline the process of generating scripts for Tactical RMM through ChatGPT and ensure they adhere to specific exit codes for various statuses, the following snippet provides a standardized request format.
-This snippet is designed to be used by anyone needing to create scripts for Tactical RMM that return exit codes other than 0 (reserved for passing) and specifically use 2 for Warnings, 5 for Informational, and 1 for Errors.
+This snippet is designed to be used by anyone needing to create scripts for Tactical RMM.

+Suggest exit codes used are:

+ - 0 reserved for passing
+ - 2 for Warnings
+ - 5 for Informational
+ - 1 for Errors.

 This can be applied to scripts for Windows, Linux, or macOS environments.

 Standardized Request Snippet for Tactical RMM Script Generation When requesting ChatGPT to generate scripts for Tactical RMM, please use the following format to ensure clarity and efficiency: